-- 1. A mass influx of displaced persons shall be established by a Council decision adopted by a qualified majority 1 on a proposal from the Commission, which shall also examine any request by a Member State that it submit a proposal to the Council.
+- A mass influx of displaced persons shall be established by a Council decision adopted by a qualified majority on a proposal from the Commission, which shall also examine any request by a Member State that it submit a proposal to the Council.
 The Council Decision shall have the effect of introducing temporary protection, for the displaced persons to which it refers, in all the Member States, in accordance with the provisions of this Directive.
-The decision shall include at least 2: - (a) a description of the specific groups of persons to whom the temporary protection applies 3; - (b) the date on which the temporary protection will take effect; - (c) the declarations by the Member States pursuant to Article 25 4.
+The decision shall include at least : - (a) a description of the specific groups of persons to whom the temporary protection applies; - (b) the date on which the temporary protection will take effect; - (c) the declarations by the Member States pursuant to Article $25^{3}$ .

-The F and P delegations asked for decisions to be adopted by unanimity given their exceptional character, their consequences, and the fact that they may concern foreign policy aspects.
+&lt;sup>1 The E, F and P delegations asked for decisions to be adopted by unanimity given their exceptional character, their consequences, and the fact that they may concern foreign policy aspects.
+They also recalled that the legal basis for this proposal is Article 63(2)(a) and (b).
+The D and IRL delegations maintained scrutiny reservations.

-The E and FIN delegations expressed doubts over the possibility of adopting such decisions by a qualified majority given that the legal basis for this proposal is Article 62(2)(a) and (b).
-The FIN delegation asked for the opinion of the Council's Legal Service on this point.

-The D and IRL delegations entered scrutiny reservations.

 The D delegation held that the decisions should also contain references to the forms of access to Member States for displaced persons.
+The Chair said that it would endeavour, in consultation with the D delegation, to produce a text for discussion at a future meeting.